Borelio/E-Portfolio-Gossau/README.md

 ## Installation 🛠️

+There are two installation options available:

+### Option 1: Frontend Only
-1. Clone the repository
+1. Clone the repository.
-2. Navigate to the project directory
+1. Navigate to the Frontend directory.
-3. Run `npm install` to install dependencies
+1. Run `npm install` to install dependencies.
-4. Run `ng serve` to start the application
+1. Run `ng serve` to start the frontend application.
+1. Open http://localhost:4200/ in your web browser.

+Please note that without the backend, the game will not function.
+However, all other features will work as intended.

+### Option 2: Frontend and Backend
+1. Follow the steps from option 1.
+1. Navigate to the Server directory.
+1. Run `npm install` to install dependencies.
+1. Run `node src/index.js` to start the backend server.
-5. Open `http://localhost:4200/` in your web browser
+1. Open http://localhost:4200/ in your web browser.

+With the backend running, the game and all other features will work as intended.

 ## License 📝